We won’t be sending in the “special forces”

 - Thousand Currents addresses the power dynamic between the rich and poor, the South and North and challenges the current broken model of philanthropy.
 Thousand Currents does this by working in solidarity with activists in the developing world; embracing humility and cultural sensitivity so the Global North can learn from and join forces with the local leaders who have championed social change.

 - With our general operating support for community-based initiatives and organizations, we honor grassroots leadership and local knowledge as the engine of social change.
-Our grant making and capacity building support aim to put power back in the hands of marginalized communities.
+Our support to strengthen our partners’ already-existing capacity, as well as our grantmaking, aim to put power back in the hands of marginalized communities.

 - As a result, Thousand Currents’ partners demonstrate the progress they are making locally – challenging Monsanto on the right to know what is in South Africa’s food; pioneering a new model of joint community ownership of land in India; and empowering hundreds of rural women with new ways to build strong livelihoods in Mexico, and much more.